pytti-tools/pytti-book/_sources/Grimoire.md

   * "a minimalist line sketch of a horse by Pablo Picasso"
 * Use an `init_image` to promote a particular layout of structural elements of your image.
   * Even a rough sketch can be surprisingly effective here.

+## Semantic Algebra

+* Use negative weights to remove generation artifacts that you don't want.
+  * It's common for text or faces to be generated unexpectedly.
+  * You can often repair this behavior with prompts like "text:-.9:-1"

 ## Why does this sort of thing work?